Chris Tweedt

 Research

 I am a philosophy professor at Christopher Newport University.
-My main research areas include epistemology, philosophy of religion, and business ethics.
+My main research areas include epistemology, philosophy of religion, and applied ethics.
 Previously an entrepreneur and research analyst, I now teach business ethics, medical ethics, and other philosophy courses, plus the Global Commerce and Culture capstone course.

 Current Teaching